perlajavadevops/Interview-Questions/Spring Boot-Microservices Interview Questions.md

 26. Explaine about HTTP request methods and which is the idempotent?
 27. Why to use HTTP PATCH request?
 28. In which part u have worked for rest api (consumer or producer)?
+29. What is @Transactional annation and explain it?
+30. what is spring boot reactive programming

 # Micro Services Interview Questions:
 1. Explain about micro service architecutre?